Nat Brewis

+Medical career

+Nathaniel Brewis graduated from the University of Edinburgh with an MB in 1882, and began his career as a House-Surgeon at the Edinburgh Royal Infirmary and Glasgow Maternity Hospital.
+He proceeded to specialise in Gynaecology, serving as obstetrician and gynaecologist to the Edinburgh New Town Dispensary, Leith Hospital, and Edinburgh Royal Infirmary.
+A Fellow of both the Royal College of Physicians of Edinburgh and the Royal College of Surgeons of Edinburgh, Brewis was also elected president of the Edinburgh Obstetrical Society.
+He retired from his medical career in 1922.

 Rugby union career

 Amateur career

 He played for Edinburgh Institution F.P.

 Provincial career

 Cross was capped by Edinburgh District to play against Glasgow District in the inter-city match in 1875.

 He was selected and played in the Blues Trial side of 1878.